onepointAI/onepoint/README.md

 - 🔧 Efficient output, not to replace certain tools but to complement and enhance the capabilities of existing editors.
 - 📖 Reading assistance, summarizing and organizing reading scenarios to improve the speed of information acquisition.
 - 🎈 Creative play, providing plugin mechanisms as an entry point to meet various scenarios and providing an NFT ecosystem with a harmonious technical community atmosphere.
-- 🤖 Model Training, providing ability to train models with custom datasets.
+- 🤖 Model Training, providing ability to train models with custom datasets(LLMs).

 ## 06 QA